dhh1128/codecraft.co/paying-off-technical-debt.md

 This is hard, and making large purchases this way requires years of prior planning and discipline.

-A more common way to borrow is <!--more-->to use your future capital as collateral, and to borrow from an external lender.
+A more common way to borrow is to use your future capital as collateral, and to borrow from an external lender.
 I think this is how most technical debt is incurred. (<a class="zem_slink" title="Technical debt" href="http://en.wikipedia.org/wiki/Technical_debt" target="_blank" rel="wikipedia">Technical debt</a> incurred against your own reserves implies engineers working nights and weekends to get <em>ahead</em>, so they can take a vacation without a schedule slip.
 This happens, but not on a large scale.)

 <strong>Who is your lender?</strong>